adeira/universe/src/packages/npm-publisher/README.md

   // Where to store transpiled code before it's being published.
   buildCache: path.join(os.tmpdir(), 'PROJECT_ID', '.build'),

   // Folder where to look for NPM packages.
-These packages must be
+It takes into account
-  // public and version >=1.0.0.
+  // only packages with public visibility set in `package.json`.
   packages: '../packages',

   // Run in a "dry" mode (without publishing to NPM)?